Tech slide pulls S&P 500 down for its 5th straight loss

 The market is still trying to find reasons to go higher, she said, and the economy is also likely to keep grinding on because of the desire from consumers and companies to get back to a more normal way of operating.

 Industries that have been hit hardest through the pandemic and are relying on a steady recovery have been struggling as COVID-19 cases rise with the highly contagious delta variant.
-Airlines slumped, with American Airlines shedding 4.8% and Delta Air Lines falling 2.8%.
+Travel-related companies were among the decliners Friday.
+American Airlines slid 6.2% and Delta Air Lines lost 4.2%, while cruise line operator Carnival fell 2.3% and Norwegian Cruise Line dropped 1.4%.